NilsRMadsen/hippo/README.md

 }
 ```

-The only requirement for a custom extractor to work correctly within the Hippo framework is for the extractor class to expose an ```extract``` method that returns a DuckDBPyRelation.
+The only requirement for a custom connector to work correctly as an extractor within the Hippo framework is for the connector class to expose an ```extract``` method that returns a DuckDBPyRelation.

-The only requirement for a custom loader to work correctly within the Hippo framework is for the loader class to expose a ```load``` method that accepts a DuckDBPyRelation as its sole argument.
+The only requirement for a custom connector to work correctly as a loader within the Hippo framework is for the connector class to expose a ```load``` method that accepts a DuckDBPyRelation as its sole argument.

 ## Integration with Orchestrators